LargeNFT/large-nft/README.md

 ![image](https://raw.githubusercontent.com/ptoner/Large/master/www/images/logo_white.png)

-## Build a website or app that's hosted by your users with [IPFS](http://ipfs.io).
+Large is a serverless and peer-to-peer blogging platform.
+Build a website that's hosted by your users with [IPFS](http://ipfs.io).

-* P2P.
-No servers.
-* Data is hosted by users directly.
-* The more users your app gets the more available your site becomes.
+## Features
 * Browser-based.
 It's accessed like any other website.

-## Features
 * Create blog posts with embedded media.
 Images (video soon).
 * Create pages with static content.
 * Build custom navigation menus (soon).
-* Existing users are instantly notified when new content is posted.
+* Users are instantly notified when new content is posted.
 Real time updates.
 * Users with wallets can interact with the app.
 Make comments, post media, etc.
 * Create complex, data-driven plugins. (later)

+## Benefits of P2P apps
+* No infrastructure to manage or servers to maintain.
+* No devops.
+* Data is hosted by users directly.
+* Easy to customize.
+* No central database with everyone's data that can be stolen.
+Users secure their own data.
+* If you like javascript this is perfect because it's all javascript.
+* The more users your app gets the more available your site becomes.

 ## Peer-to-peer
 New P2P tech lets us make apps that work in familiar ways and gives us a bunch of new benefits.